 So the parentage of Richard Bolton of Bective Abbey is uncertain.
 Possibly as stated in the Post Office Directory and in Burke he is the son of a second marriage of Robert Compton Bolton of Brazeel who otherwise "joined a band of strolling players and was never heard of again", though probably not the elder son by that marriage.
 See the discussion and tree at 15.5.1.

-What is clear is that Richard’s marriage to Frances Georgina Bomford took place in November 1827 probably in Dublin.
+What is clear is that Richard’s marriage to Frances Georgina Bomford took place in May 1827, in Cheltenham.
 They had no children and Bective Abbey was passed to their nephew, Rev George Henry Martin, youngest and fourth son of Frances Georgina’s sister Susan Margaret and Charles Rudinge Martin (21.8.4).